tarantool/doc/doc/reference/reference_lua/clock.rst

         clock = require('clock')
         print(clock.thread64())

-.. function:: bench(function [, function parameters ...])
+.. function:: bench(function[, ...])

     The time that a function takes within a processor.
-    This function uses clock.proc(), therefore it calculates elapsed CPU time.
+This function uses ``clock.proc()``, therefore it calculates elapsed CPU time.
 Therefore it is not useful for showing actual elapsed time.

     Parameters:

-    * :samp:`{function}` = function or function reference;
+    :param function function: function or function reference
-    * :samp:`{function parameters}` = whatever values are required by the function.
+    :param               ...: whatever values are required by the function.

-    :return: table. first element = seconds of CPU time; second element = whatever the function returns.
+    :return: **table**. first element - seconds of CPU time, second element - whatever the function returns.
-    :rtype: table

     **Example:**